A new methodology for the efficient design of modular carbon-reinforced concrete structures | Funding Period 2

-The goal of this subproject is to develop a so-called modular-structure-generator that provides a variety of bioinspired carbon concrete structures, which can be implemented into practice.
+The goal of this project is to develop a so-called modular-structure-generator that provides a variety of bioinspired carbon-reinforced concrete structures, which can be implemented into practice.

 Finally, a screening algorithm is developed that automatically creates various structures consisting of modules available in the construction kit.
 Such structures are going to be evaluated with regard to their applicability in structural engineering problems.

-Within the framework of A01, the seed fund project "Virtual experiments on plant components" (1st round 2022) will be carried out.
+Within the framework of A01, the seed fund project "Virtual experiments on plant components" (1st round 2022) is carried out.

 Publikationen | Publications